HL7/fhir-ipa/input/pagecontent/conformance.md

 1. For non-coded data elements, use the [DataAbsentReason Extension]({{site.data.fhir.path}}extension-data-absent-reason.html) in the data type.
 2. For coded data elements:
-  * example, preferred, or extensible binding strengths (CodeableConcept datatypes):
+     - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept datatypes):
-    * if the source systems have text but no coded data, only the text element is used.
+       - if the source systems have text but no coded data, only the text element is used.
-    * if there is neither text nor codes representing actual (i.e., non-exceptional) concepts:
+       - if there is neither text nor codes representing actual (i.e., non-exceptional) concepts:
-      * use the appropriate exceptional concept code from the value set if available
+         - use the appropriate exceptional concept code from the value set if available
-      * use the appropriate concept code from the [DataAbsentReason Code System] if the value set does not have it.
+         - use the appropriate concept code from the [DataAbsentReason Value Set]({{site.data.fhir.path}}valueset-data-absent-reason.html) if the value set does not have it.
-  * required binding strength (CodeableConcept or code datatypes):
+     - *required* binding strength (CodeableConcept or code datatypes):
-    * use the appropriate exceptional concept code from the value set
+       - use the appropriate exceptional concept code from the value set

 #### Must Support Means SHALL Process, for Requestors
 Clients conforming to a profile in IPA SHALL be capable of processing resource instances containing must-support data elements, including elements with missing data, without generating an error or causing the application to fail.
 An element can be processed, for example, if the receiving application's behavior can differ based on the element's value.